dandona349/coursera-getting-and-cleaning-data/README.md

 * **Code section 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
  * A new dataset is created by grouping each activity for each subject
- * The resulting dataset is written in a csv format.
+ * The resulting dataset is written in a txt format.